 - Change in the surface of a mole (peeling, exudation, bleeding or an apparent protuberance or nodule).

-If you detect any moles or marks on your skin with the aforementioned characteristics, go to your dermatologist for a skin examination and diagnosis.
+If you detect any moles or marks on your skin with the above characteristics, visit your dermatologist for a skin examination and diagnosis.

-How is a Skin Examination Conducted at the Dermatologist Office?
+How is a skin examination conducted at the dermatologist’s office?

-Dermatologists can combine several techniques for a skin examination including digital dermoscopy and a hand dermatoscope.
+Dermatologists can combine several techniques for a skin examination including digital dermoscopy, or a handheld dermoscope.

-Although this may seem a very slow process, Dr. Susana Puig, with over 25 years’ experience in dermatology, told us that analyzing around 100 moles can take just one-and-a-half minutes.
+Although this may seem time-consuming, Dr. Puig told explained that analyzing around 100 moles can take just 90 seconds.

 “Dermoscopy is an imaging technique to see structures that are not visible to the naked eye.
-It has 10× to 30× magnification and prevents the stratum corneum from reflecting light so we can see deep into the skin.
-This improves diagnostic accuracy by 25%”.DR.
-SUSANA PUIG
+It magnifies up to 30 times and prevents the stratum corneum from reflecting light so we can see deep into the skin.
+This improves diagnostic accuracy by 25%.”Dr. Susana Puig

 It’s especially important to schedule a skin examination if you suspect a skin abnormality — such as moles that have changed, or off-pink flaky lesions that do not heal (particularly on the head and neck).
 Make sure to mention these concerns during your appointment with the dermatologist.